-- These days citrus is one of the most difficult kinds of fruit to grow, due to so many pests and diseases. - If you have an established citrus tree, it's worth keeping it going as long as it will give good fruit.
+- Although it's a wonderful fruit, and very well adapted to Florida conditions, these days citrus is one of the most difficult species to grow in Florida, due to so many pests and diseases. - If you have an established citrus tree, it's worth keeping it going as long as it will give good fruit.
 Use both soil fertilizer and foliar spray fertilizer (e. g. liquid kelp). - Lemons (and perhaps limes) seem to be more disease resistant and sometimes do fairly well.
-Perhaps still worth a try.
+Still worth a try. - Don't bother trying to grow grapefruit. - If you really want to try growing oranges, the best bet is probably the new Sugar Belle variety.